Mayssoun Azzam: Career

 Mayssoun began her career as a reporter for Emirates News & Abu Dhabi TV and radio, UAE where she worked from 1995 – 1997.

 Mayssoun has covered major national events and has hosted live radio broadcasts.

 Mayssoun conducted high-profile interviews and represented the channel at international forums.
 Her work included in-depth field reporting from refugee camps in Jordan, Yemen, and conflict zones in Palestine.
 Later, she was a reporter for Arab News Network in London from 1997 until 2000, and a business presenter for Al Jazeera — London, from 2000 until 2002, creating international current affairs programming and hosting 'Between the Lines'.

 She has interviewed notable figures, including Palestinian President Mahmoud Abbas, Saudi State Minister for Foreign Affairs Adel al-Jubair, The UAE State Minister for Foreign Affairs Anwar Gergash, former UK Prime Minister Tony Blair, and Microsoft founder Bill Gates.

 She produced eleven episodes about the obstacles facing pregnant women at work.
 She broke the classic image of Arab news presenters and shared the ups and downs she went through as a working pregnant presenter.

 Mayssoun has worked as a senior news anchor on the Al Arabiya News Channel in Dubai.
 During her working experience in Al Arabiya, Mayssoun anchored for three years a two-hours, weekly talk show, Mashahed wa Ara’ (مشاهد وآراء).
 Mayssoun also wrote political and social articles that were published on AlArabiya.net website.

-Mayssoun is currently working on a weekly program titled "Khat al Mowajaha" (The Frontline), which revisits incidents that marked pivotal moments in history.
+Mayssoun has worked on a weekly program titled "Khat al Mowajaha" (The Frontline), which revisits incidents that marked pivotal moments in history.

 Academic career

 Mayssoun has taught multi-platform storytelling, media, culture & society, and advanced reporting courses as an instructor at Mohammed Bin Rashid School for communication, in the American University in Dubai.
 She designed and delivered course materials combining academic frameworks with her real-world journalism insights.

-She has served in an advisory capacity as a board member for the College of Media & Mass Communication, American University in the Emirates.
+She has served in an advisory capacity as a board member for the College of Media & Mass Communication, and American University in the Emirates.